skStavir/shared-list/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 This project also has the backend AWS lambda code.
 Auto build is enabled.
+## AWS Part

+## Creation of Dynamodb table.

+  To log the id and update it with changes in form of adding items to that particular id, a table was created in data base in Dynamodb namely shared-list with primary key ‘id’.